jaredpetersen/codeprinter/README.md

-Code Printer
+CodePrinter
 ============
-Code Printer's goal is pretty self-explanatory: to make it easier to print out code.
-I'm not really satisfied with the way many IDE's and text editors print code out.
-They either put silly headers on it, make the text too large, or don't provide code highlighting.
-The printing user interface typically leaves much to be desired as well.
-With Code Printer, you will be able to paste your code into a text box, select a language, and print your code.
+CodePrinter's goal is pretty self-explanatory: to make it easier to print out code.
+Many IDE's don't really do code printing right.
+They typically don't have code highlighting, don't allow you to change your font/font size, and/or add silly headers/footers on your code.
+CodePrinter makes it easy.
+Simply copy your code into the text box, select your desired font, font size, and programming language (more languages to come) and hit print.

 Development Status
 ==================
-Code Printer is under active development.
-There are a few bugs that need to be fixed (please check out the issues section) and a couple of features that need to be added before a version 1.0 is released.
+CodePrinter is under active development.
+A few key features need to be added before a version 1.0 is released.